abdou-majeed/microprocessor/README.md

 # microprocessor (in progress)

 Design of a 4-bit microprocessor from first principles, down to logic gates.
-(This repository contains documents and designs, describing the components and working principle of a microprocessor)

 This is a personal project I started during my Electrical Engineering studies.
 The goal is to design a complete 4-bit computer: ALU, registers,